Fire Damaged House for Sale in Hillsboro, OR: Sell Faster, Smarter

 Updated: April 7th, 2026

-You own a fire-damaged house in Hillsboro.
-The question is not whether to act — it is which path gets you the best outcome fastest.
-Sell as-is to a cash buyer and close in 30–75 days.
-Restore the property over 10–18 months and list on the MLS.
+Sell as is to a cash buyer and close in 30 to 75 days.
+Restore the property over 10 to 18 months and list on the MLS.
 Or collect your insurance settlement first and decide later.
 Each option carries different financial math, and the right answer depends on your timeline, your mortgage balance, and your tolerance for risk.

-At House Fire Solutions, we have evaluated over 3,500 fire-damaged properties across 25+ states.
-Our investment arm, Fire Cash Buyer, purchases fire-damaged homes directly.
+At House Fire Solutions, we have evaluated over 3,500 fire damaged properties across 25+ states.
+Our investment arm, Fire Cash Buyer, purchases fire damaged homes directly.
 We also advise homeowners who want to explore all three options before committing.
-We also service homeowners in nearby communities including Reedville, North Plains, Forest Grove, Cedar Hills, Jackson School — the same options and guidance apply throughout the Hillsboro metro area.
-This page breaks down what a fire-damaged house is worth in Hillsboro, who buys these properties, what Oregon law requires you to disclose, and how to move forward — whether you sell to us, sell to someone else, or rebuild.
+We also service homeowners in nearby communities including Sherwood, Rockcreek, Cedar Mill, Forest Grove, Clackamas.
+The same options and guidance apply throughout the Hillsboro metro area.

 Whether You're Selling a Fire-Damaged Home or Looking to Buy One — Start Here